 FAQs: Getting a credit licence

-This information sheet (INFO 103) answers frequently asked questions about getting an Australian credit licence (credit licence) under the National Consumer Credit Protection Act 2009 (National Credit Act).
-It covers:
+This is Information Sheet 103 (INFO 103).
+It answers frequently asked questions about getting an Australian credit licence (credit licence) under the National Consumer Credit Protection Act 2009 (National Credit Act).

 - applying for a credit licence